schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

 routing via netlink-enabled interfaces had otherwise been universally enabled since 2010.

-In freeBSD - an incorrect ICMP check existed.
+In FreeBSD - an incorrect ICMP check existed.

 All the open source ARP, DHCP, and DNS implementations do no explicit checking for 240/4 and thus "just work".
 No open source application we have scanned has any limitations regarding usage of these addresses.